Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     :tparam BType: The type of the B matrix.
     :tparam CType: The type  of the C matrix.
     :tparam U: The type of the scale factors.
 It will be converted if needed.

+    :throws rank_error: If the tensor arguments are not rank-2.
+    :throws tensor_compat_error: If the tensor arguments have incompatible dimensions.

     .. versionadded:: 1.0.0